Cost to Replace a Built-In Microwave

 Mounting kits include brackets you can secure to a wall and mount an over-the-range microwave.
 You may not need to purchase a mounting kit separately, as most new microwave purchases include brackets.
 Mounting kits are relatively inexpensive, usually about $30 or less.

-For deeper kitchen cabinets (with 14-, 15- or 16-inch depth), you’ll also need a bump-out kit, which allows the microwave to sit even with the edge of the cabinets.
-Bump-out kits are cheap, too, usually costing $25 or so.
+For deeper kitchen cabinets (with 14-, 15-, or 16-inch depths), you’ll also need a bump-out kit, which allows the microwave to sit flush with the edge of the cabinets.
+Bump-out kits are cheap, too, usually costing about $25.

 Labor

 You could pay a professional, like an appliance technician, between $108 and $190 to install a new microwave.
 Some appliance stores charge a flat fee for delivery and installation, which may cost $80 or more.
-Other stores may include the installation for free on appliances above a certain price point, so be sure to ask about any additional perks offered.
+Other stores may include installation for free on appliances above a certain price point, so be sure to ask about any additional perks.

 Microwave installation: DIY vs. pro

-It’s possible to install a microwave yourself, especially if it’s a similar type of microwave to what you had before.
+It’s possible to install a microwave yourself, especially if it’s a similar model to what you had before.
 For instance, replacing one over-the-range microwave with another of a similar size may be easier.

 FAQ